AutSoft/micrometer-demo/README.md

 # Defining custom metrics in a Spring Boot application using Micrometer

-Last month my friend and colleague, Attila wrote a [great post](https://blog.autsoft.hu/monitoring-microservices/) on the monitoring of Spring microservices using Micrometer, Prometheus, Grafana and Kubernetes.
+A few months ago my friend and colleague, Attila wrote a [great post](https://blog.autsoft.hu/monitoring-microservices/) on the monitoring of Spring microservices using Micrometer, Prometheus, Grafana and Kubernetes.
 Now, it is time to have a closer look at Micrometer and its' integration into Spring Boot and the way one should export custom metrics using these technologies.

 Spring Boot 2.0 brought a ton of new features into our favorite Java framework.